U.N. curbs Golan patrols after peacekeepers seized: diplomats

 "They have reduced their patrols for now, halted patrols in areas like the place where the Filipinos were taken hostage," one diplomat in the region said.

-A U.N. official in Damascus declined to comment, but two Israeli officials confirmed that UNDOF had reduced operations.
+A U.N. official in Damascus declined to comment, but two Israeli officials confirmed that UNDOF had curtailed operations.

 The capture of the 21 peacekeepers was the latest challenge for the United Nations force, comprised of troops from the Philippines, India, Croatia and Austria.